The most Googled nutrition questions answered

 2. "What are BCAAs?"

-A surprisingly popular entry in at #2 on Google.
+A surprisingly popular question on Google.

 BCAAs is short for 'branched-chain amino acids'.
 They are a group of 3 amino acids (leucine, isoleucine and valine) that are essential for building and repairing muscles.

-These amino acids are especially helpful after exercise as they help to preserve and support muscle tissue after a tough workout.
+These amino acids are especially helpful after exercise as they help to preserve and support muscle tissue after a workout.
 Since BCAAs are regarded as essential amino acids, meaning they can’t be made by the body, it's really important to obtain them from the foods we eat.

 Although BCAAs are typically found in animal products, it’s easy to get them on a plant-based diet by eating soy foods such as tofu and tempeh, quinoa, brown rice, beans, lentils, nuts or seitan.